 If you’d like us to review any evidence you’ve managed to secure, please get in touch for a free consultation.

 As you may know, you have 3-years to claim compensation for any type of personal injury in the UK.
 Usually, this will start from the date of the accident on the zebra crossing.
 We suggest that you should start the claim early to give plenty of time for evidence and medical reports to be collected.

 Personal injury claims involving children don’t have the same time limit.
 Parents or guardians can take action on the child’s behalf right up until their 18th birthday.
 If not, they’ll have 3-years beginning from when they turn 18 to make the claim for themselves.

-If you’ve decided to take action after being injured on a zebra crossing, why not call our free advice centre on 0800 6524 881?
+If you’ve decided to take action after being injured on a zebra crossing, you can call our free advice centre right away on 0800 6524 881.
 We’ll assess your chances of being compensated and explain your options for free.

 If the case is suitable, one of our No Win No Fee solicitors will be appointed to represent you.
 Importantly, that means you’ll only have to pay for their work if you are awarded compensation.

 Our advisors are available 24 hours a day via live chat if you have any additional questions about zebra crossing accident claims.